AmirHHasani/Manual-tuning-of-Convolutional-Neural-Networks-for-a-medical-image-dataset-x-ray-images-/README.md

 Step 4 : The best model so far.

-Step 5 : Changing different settings of our best model
+Step 5 : Tuning different settings of our best model